seiya64/dafcollage/ejercicios/README.txt

 Make sure you have read this file :-)

-Rename the NEWMODULE folder into a lower case name of your module.
+Rename the ejercicios folder into a lower case name of your module.
 Make sure your name is not used by any standard or contributed modules (see http://cvs.moodle.org/contrib/plugins/mod/ for the list of currently contributed modules).

-Edit all the files in this directory and its subdirectories and change all the instances of string "newmodule" to your new module name (eg "widget").
+Edit all the files in this directory and its subdirectories and change all the instances of string "ejercicios" to your new module name (eg "widget").

-Rename the file lang/en_utf8/newmodule.php to widget.php or whatever your module name is.
+Rename the file lang/en_utf8/ejercicios.php to widget.php or whatever your module name is.

 Place the widget folder into the /mod folder of your development moodle